akamaster/pytorch_resnet_cifar10/README.md

 [Torchvision model zoo](https://github.com/pytorch/vision/tree/master/torchvision/models) provides number of implementations of various state-of-the-art architectures, however, most of them are defined and implemented for ImageNet.
 Usually it is very straightforward to use them on other datasets, but sometimes these models need manual setup.

 Unfortunately, none of the pytorch repositories with ResNets on CIFAR10 provides an implementation as described in the [original paper](https://arxiv.org/abs/1512.03385).
-If you just use torchvision's models on CIFAR10 you'll get the model **that differs in number of layers and parameters**.
+If you just use the torchvision's models on CIFAR10 you'll get the model **that differs in number of layers and parameters**.
 This is unacceptable if you want to directly compare ResNet-s on CIFAR10 with original paper.
 The purpose of this repo is to provide a valid pytorch implementation of ResNet-s for CIFAR10 as described in original paper.
 Following models are provided:

 | Name      | # layers | # params| Test err(paper) | Test err(this impl.)|